sleepyfox/purescript-by-example/chapter02/blog_purescript_chapter02.md

 ```

 For those used to Javascript - don't forget that you need to do `circleArea 2.0` rather than `circleArea 2` if you want to avoid a type-error because you can't multiply an Int by a Float without explicit conversion...

+Remember that if you want to show something on the display, you can only use `log` for strings, as it has type `log :: forall eff.
+String -> Eff (console :: CONSOLE | eff) Unit` - for non-strings you'll have to use `logShow` which is also in the package `Control.Monad.Eff.Console` as described [here](https://pursuit.purescript.org/packages/purescript-console/1.0.0/docs/Control.Monad.Eff.Console).
+Get used to reading Pursuit for package definitions, it's a big help when things don't work out the way you expect, which is going to be a lot of the time to begin with...

 ## Exercise 2
 The purescript-globals package seems to include a rag-tag bag of JS functions that are presumably not covered by other libraries, e.g.